 Commissioning composers to write music for us and our bands – This is one of the areas in my professional growth that has been the most exciting and rewarding.

 Bring guest conductors and performing artists to work with you and your students.

 Seek advice from seasoned teachers whose work you admire.
-Be open to suggestions
+Be open to suggestions from others.

 Pursue an advanced degree from a school which will force you to grow.

 Move outside your comfort zone by learning and performing new music which is outside your experience.
 Professor H. Robert Reynolds has said that “we learn the most when we put ourselves in the position of becoming most vulnerable”.
 This means we are growing less if we stay inside our comfort zone!!

 Become as good a conductor as you are a teacher.

 There are many more areas we could discuss here, but I suspect we already know most of these!